Matt Beaty Preview, Player Props: Royals vs. Pirates

-Matt Beaty and his .423 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Pittsburgh Pirates and Colin Selby on August 29 at 8:10 PM ET.
+The Kansas City Royals, including Matt Beaty (.318 batting average in his past 10 games), battle starting pitcher Andre Jackson and the Pittsburgh Pirates at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Pirates.
+He had a hitless showing in his last game (0-for-3) against the Pirates.

 Matt Beaty Game Info & Props vs. the Pirates